-By Katherine Jarvis, Business Development Manager at Joining Vision and Action
+By Katherine Jarvis, Joining Vision and Action

 I am a person of much privilege.
 I was raised in a solidly middle- to upper-middle class family, went to decent suburban public schools, attended a prestigious private liberal arts school for college, and I have never in my life experienced housing insecurity.
 It’s hard for me to imagine what it would be like to spend every day not knowing where I was going to sleep that night.